GoPro action camera mounted on a chest harness

 • 1,255 reviews at 4.6 stars is the deepest proof base of any current HERO13 SKU on Amazon

-• $120 cheaper than the premium 5.3K HDR variant (#1 Premium) for essentially the same camera
+• $120 cheaper than the premium 5.3K HDR variant for essentially the same camera

-• 27MP photos and 5.3K60 video provide flexibility for stills and slow-motion editing
+• 27MP photos and 5.3K60 video for stills and slow-motion editing

-• HB-series lens mod compatibility opens macro, ultra wide, and anamorphic creative options
+• HB-series lens mod compatibility opens macro, ultra wide, and anamorphic options

-• Body-waterproof to 33 feet without a housing, no gasket maintenance
+• Body-waterproof to 33 feet without a housing

 Cons

-• Limited Edition color (Forest Green), some buyers may prefer the standard Black
+• Limited Edition color (Forest Green), some buyers may prefer standard Black

-• HDR video not included (step up to the 5.3K HDR Premium variant for that)
+• HDR video not included (step up to 5.3K HDR Premium for that)

 The HERO13 Black Forest Green Limited Edition is the best GoPro for most buyers.
 1,255 reviews at 4.6 stars is the deepest proof base of any current HERO13 SKU, and at $379 it is $120 below the premium 5.3K HDR variant for essentially the same camera.
-You get the same 5.3K60 video, same 27MP photos, same HyperSmooth 6.0 stabilization, same HB-series lens compatibility, and the same body-waterproofing as the more expensive variants.
+You get the same 5.3K60 video, same 27MP photos, same HyperSmooth 6.0, and same HB-series lens compatibility.

 #2 Mid tier, 360 value pick